History: The Struggle for Liberty

 And then, Article 10, the last of the Bill of Rights states: “The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively or to the people.”
 That nails it down, right?
 The federal government can only do precisely what it’s given authority to do in the body of the Constitution.

 It was a heroic attempt to limit government, but very quickly the Hamiltonian and then the Whig tradition arose in America to expand the powers of the national government.
 Very quickly also, the national government’s own Supreme Court set itself up as the ultimate arbiter of the Constitution and interpreter of the Constitution.
 That’s very dangerous.
 What could be a protection against this?
-What could be a protection against a national government doing all kinds of things in the economy—protective tariffs, so-called internal improvements, pork for their contractor friends in the railroads, and printing money that it forces on the people?
+What could be a protection against a national government doing all kinds of things in the economy—protective tariffs, so-called internal improvements, pork for their contractor friends in the railroads, and printing money—that it forces on the people?
 What could prevent the federal government from doing that?
-Well, the States.
+Well, the states.
 It’s a federal system and in critical times, some states even threatened secession when they thought that the federal government was going beyond its legitimate powers.

-Famously in the 1830s, by South Carolina threatened to secede over the tariff—not over slavery, but over the tariff.
-But then there came to power in the United States a party that was perceived by a large part of the population, as aiming to implement, once and for all, the Hamiltonian and Whig program.
+Famously in the 1830s, South Carolina threatened to secede over the tariff—not over slavery, but over the tariff.
+But then there came to power in the United States a party that was perceived by a large part of the population as aiming to implement, once and for all, the Hamiltonian and Whig program.
 Supporters of this program said they were going to be putting into effect a protective tariff, the consequence of which would be to fatally harm the interests of the South—and then secession came.

 There have been a number of interesting pieces written on the Constitution of the Confederate States of America.
 One of which is a 1992 article by a friend of the Institute, Randall Holcombe.
-Holcombe points out that the framers of the Southern Constitution very well understood principles of public choice, so that their legislature was prohibited from erecting protective tariffs and giving special favors, bounties and so on, to industry.25 Marshall DeRosa, who has spoken at the Mises Institute, has discussed the Confederate Constitution in a little book and come to similar conclusions, that is, that the Confederate Constitution because of the experience of the American people up until that time, was dedicated to preventing the Confederate government from acting the way the Federal government had acted.26 This was the last great attempt to thwart the will of Washington and it came down to a struggle of arms, as it had in England in the seventeenth century, as it had with the Italian city-states against the German Emperor in the twelfth century, as it had with people fighting for their freedom at different times in history.
+Holcombe points out that the framers of the Southern Constitution very well understood principles of public choice, so that their legislature was prohibited from erecting protective tariffs and giving special favors, bounties and so on, to industry.25 Marshall DeRosa, who has spoken at the Mises Institute, has discussed the Confederate Constitution in a little book and comes to similar conclusions, that is, that the Confederate Constitution, because of the experience of the American people up until that time, was dedicated to preventing the Confederate government from acting the way the Federal government had acted.26 This was the last great attempt to thwart the will of Washington and it came down to a struggle of arms, as it had in England in the seventeenth century, as it had with the Italian city-states against the German Emperor in the twelfth century, as it had with people fighting for their freedom at different times in history.

 (Before you bring in the question of slavery, I think maybe you might consider what a great lover of the slaves, like General Sherman had in mind, going from Atlanta to the sea, burning deliberately, consciously burning every possible means of subsistence in his way.
 What were the tens and tens of thousands of slaves on the plantation supposed to be living on when the Union soldiers killed all the chicken and livestock and burned all the corn fields and destroyed all the other means of subsistence?
 No concern for the slaves there, it seems.)

-The South was defeated and as Lord Acton wrote to Robert E. Lee, that was the end, as far as he could see, of the limit to the sovereignty of the one power center in Washington.27 Acton supported the Southern cause not because he was a friend of slavery, but because he thought this was the one possible bulwark against federal tyranny, the right of secession of the states.
 Now there seems to be no limit, no institutional limit, no theoretical limit, to what the national government can do.
 You say, “well, we still have the Bill of Rights.”
 Well, we have the Bill of Rights, but the Bill of Rights has to be interpreted.
 It’s interpreted by the federal Supreme Court.
 Take the First Amendment—we now know that, according to the court, commercial speech is not privileged speech.
 Pornographic speech, of course, is not privileged speech.
 It’s not “privileged,” per se in that Congress may not infringe on it.
 So, what happens when five or six majority liberals, so-called, on the Supreme Court—maybe graduates of the law schools which are preaching this very point today—decide that hate speech is not privileged speech, that it doesn’t come under the protection of the First Amendment?
 Hate speech can include everything that you might think of including.
 Hate speech might very well include—it could be argued in court—doing away with welfare in New York City.
 One might say “well, that’s hate speech because the implication is clearly that we should do away with welfare for minority populations, which are the great bulk of the people who get welfare in New York City.”
 This seems strange to you?
 I would suggest that political correctness a few decades ago—and the extent to which it’s gone in America and Europe—would have seemed very strange.
 My point is that the Bill of Rights, per se, is not going to be a protection for all liberties.

 Secession and Opposing the State

-So what to do?
+So, what to do?
 Ever since I translated Mises’ Liberalism many years ago, and even before that, I’ve been interested in the history of classical liberalism, and most of my research has been concerned with that.
 I’m coming to a conclusion—which I held theoretically, but feel more strongly about and hold, you might say practically now—that there is no answer within classical liberalism.
 The liberals had no answer because they strove to preserve the state.
 I say held this view theoretically because I agree with Murray Rothbard, my old friend, that ultimately the kind of system we want is a system where individuals are empowered to select their own means of defense—their own, let’s say, defense agencies, and their own courts, just as they select any other service of theirs.
 So, I held that theoretical view for a long time, but now, what I’m telling you is that it’s very clear that there is no way of salvaging “limited government.”
 It’s simply going to be getting worse and worse, so our more direct and immediate aim has to be to destroy the centralized state, to do away with the centralized state in stages.

 I’m not talking violent revolution.
 As a matter of fact, I hope that the leaders of the United States—President Bush, Ariel Sharon, and the other leaders of the United States—live forever, and I wish them well.
 Joking aside, obviously I’m not talking about violence.
 Start violence and see what happens.
 If we do that we’re going to be like the Branch Davidians all over again.28 So it has to be, of course, education and political action.
 But, the aim has to be to break down the central state.